 We now want to introduce the way we get our program to do something different depending on some state or value (Selection, branching, If-Else etc.) and to repeat sections of code while some state or value is true (Iteration, while loops etc).
 Just for fun we’ll do this by example before getting into the nitty-gritty – and we’ll base this all around a program to solve quadratic equations.

-As I’m sure all SXPS288 followers now we can solve the equation ax2 + bx + c = 0 by using the formula:
+As I’m sure all SXPS288 followers could solve the equation ax2 + bx + c = 0 by using the formula: